bradylove/peaches/README.md

 A simple fuzzy file finder built on Ruby.
 This is mainly just for learning purpose, may release one day once I perfect it.

+install with ```gem install peaches``` for usage view the source for now, better documentation coming soon.

 <!--== Contributing to peaches-->

 <!--* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet-->